glococo/MyFit-PWA/README.md

 - Desktop: Chrome 79+ with the chrome://flags/#enable-experimental-web-platform-features flag enabled
 - Mobile: Chrome 79+ with the chrome://flags/#enable-experimental-web-platform-features flag enabled

-- Opera Mobile 56 Support navigator.bluetooth.requestDevice only. requestLEScan not available right now.
+- Opera Mobile 57 with the chrome://flags/#enable-experimental-web-platform-features flag enabled
-- Opera Desktop till v67 do not support navigator.bluetooth at all
+- Opera Desktop 68 with the opera://flags/#enable-experimental-web-platform-features flag enabled

 - Edge Mobile 45 support navigator.bluetooth.requestDevice only. requestLEScan not available right now.